appliers/scam/README.md

 Then it should spam the website.<br>
 <br>
-I'm going to rework this so you can just enter the information in the terminal or command prompt.
+I'm going to rework this so you can just enter the information in the terminal or command prompt instead of doing all of this work.